optionalg/courses-test/chapter1.md

 title       : The first chapter description : Chapter to test new features on DataCamp

+--- type:PureMultipleChoiceExercise
+## Example of PureMultipleChoiceExercise

+This is a Pure multiple choice exercise.

+What is the correct answer?
+It's B

+*** =possible_answers
+- A
+- [B (correct one)]
+- C
+- D

+*** =feedbacks
+- A is not correct
+- B is correct!
+- C is not correct
+- D is not correct

 --- type:BulletExercise lang:r xp:150 key:79e232200d
 ## ggplot2 example